possibilia/PhDThesis/Ch. 4 - Real-Time Obstacle Avoidance/eval/README.md

-This folder contains supporting code for the case study.
+Supporting code for the case study in Chapter 4.

 # cul-de-sac